-A good part of the Cambridge MBA can be spent outside of Cambridge on a variety of activities like the Global Consulting Project, Special Interest Groups and treks.
-It’s all designed to give the students the optimum chance to experience life and work in as many global locations as possible.
+There are numerous opportunities within the Cambridge MBA to tailor the direction of your own studies and experiences – such as through team projects like the Global Consulting Project, Special Interest Groups and treks.
+It’s all designed to give the students the optimum chance to experience life and work in as many global communities and settings as possible.

-“For instance, in the current 2018/19 class there are 30 SIGs – some geographically focused and some sector focused.
+“Some are geographically, and some sector focused.
 We have groups concentrating on Africa, Asia, the Middle East, China and Japan.
-The Japan SIG is particularly interesting this year – the group will be visiting different anime companies including Studio Ghibli.
-The Africa group holds a flagship conference in Cambridge in April, playing host to Ministers from African states and big players in African companies.
+The Africa group holds a flagship conference in Cambridge each year, playing host to a wide community with interest in African government and companies.”

 Launchpad to a global future

 Maxine says the experiences she took part in could not have prepared her better when it came to setting up her venture: